GiovanniMounir/onlinenet-module/README.md

 This is a WHMCS module for ONLINE.NET resellers that gives the client the ability to control their dedicated servers and automates the termination and suspension of the dedicated servers assigned to the client.

-This work is available under the MIT license; developed for Verelox by Giovanni Mounir and James Daniel.
+This work is available under the MIT license; developed by Giovanni Mounir and James Daniel.
 We are not affiliated, associated, authorized, endorsed by, or in any way officially connected with ONLINE.NET.

 Features
 ================